mjl-/gowebirc/README.md

 - bug: when another nick renames it isn't propagated with events

 - autoreconnect, autojoin
-- send list of users in channels to frontend
-- implement tab completion
 - log all talk to log file
 - don't keep all events in memory forever
 - show latency to the webserver and the irc servers.